samratbaral/super-core-mpi/readme.md

         pip install pandas matplotlib
 ```

-Please see the [Questions](/hw5-6-s2023.pdf) of directory for each assigned problem documentation.
+Please see the [QUESTION NOT AVAILABLE](/question.pdf) of directory for each assigned problem documentation.

 - Run the Question 1
  ```bash